googlearchive/chromedeveditor/ide/README.md

 set to the `app/spark.html` file.
 This file in turn runs `app/spark.dart`.

 ### Dependencies
-Dependencies needs to be fetched first, using [pub](http://pub.dartlang.org).
+Dependencies need to be fetched first, using [pub](http://pub.dartlang.org).
 Run:

     pub get